-Pineal parenchymal tumours with intermediate differentiation (PPTID) are, as the name suggests, tumours which fall between pineocytoma (well differentiated, WHO grade I) and pineoblastomas (poorly differentiated, WHO grade IV) and are considered WHO grade II / III tumours 2.
-This is a tumour encountered at all ages, but particularly of middle age adults (20-70 years of age) with slight female predilection, similar to that of pineocytomas 4.
+Pineal parenchymal tumors with intermediate differentiation (PPTID) are, as the name suggests, tumors which fall between pineocytoma (well differentiated, WHO grade I) and pineoblastomas (poorly differentiated, WHO grade IV).
+They are considered WHO grade II or III tumors 2.
+Although these tumors are encountered at all ages, they are particularly seen in middle age adults (20-70 years of age) with slight female predilection, similar to that of pineocytomas 4.

-Their radiographic appearance and biological behaviour are also intermediate.
-They may invade adjacent structures and also spread along CSF (imaging of the intire craniospinal axis is required 3).
+Their radiographic appearance and biological behavior are also intermediate.
+They may invade adjacent structures and also spread along CSF and therefore imaging of the entire craniospinal axis is therefore required 3.

-Pineal parenchymal tumour with intermediate differentiation have similar macroscopic appearance to pineocytomas, appearing relatively well circumscribed with heterogeneous cut surface 4.
+Pineal parenchymal tumors with intermediate differentiation have a similar macroscopic appearance to pineocytomas, appearing relatively well circumscribed with heterogeneous cut surface 4.

 Two microscopic patterns are encountered, sometimes co-existing 4: